-In addition the Association encourages the UK children of Chandogram families to learn about their heritage and culture and keep connections with Bangladesh.
-96 residents attended meeting during 2019-2020.
+In addition, the Association encourages the UK children of Chandogram families to learn about their heritage and culture and keep connections with Bangladesh.

-'At Blossom Project local people benefit from having a Community space where they can meet, engage with other local residents and discuss issues that are close to their hearts'
+At Blossom Project local people benefit from having a community space where they can meet, engage with other local residents and discuss issues that are close to their hearts.

-'Residents are given the apportunity to develop their own projects and also co-develop activities with Blossom Project'
+Residents are given the opportunity to develop their own projects and co-develop activities with Blossom Project.